 Namibia Health Care and Vaccinations

-While Namibia isn’t plagued by the tropical diseases that afflict its northern neighbours, it does experience the occasional outbreak of malaria, while dysentery (most often seen in campers who haven’t properly treated their water supply) can also occur.
-It is advisable to consult your doctor well in advance of travelling about immunisations and assembling a first aid kit if you’re planning to drive long distances or stay in a remote area.
+While Namibia isn't plagued by the tropical diseases that afflict its neighbours, its northern section (the Caprivi Strip, Kavango and Kunene river regions) does carry a risk of malaria.
+Dysentery (most often seen in campers who haven't properly treated their water supply) can also occur.
+A first-aid kit is recommended for those who plan to drive long distances or stay in a remote area.

 Food and Drink